LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part3-digits.md

 ---

 [^binarization]: We need to binarize again to remove distortions from warping.
-Originally I used the AdaptiveThreshold method which applies different threholds thorought the image.
+Originally I used the AdaptiveThreshold method which applies different thresholds through out the image.
 This is needed for a large complex image.
 Here we have much smaller images so a more straightforward algorithm called [Otsu's method][Otsu] can be used.
-This automatically calculates and applies a single threhold for the whole image.
-This threhold minimises the intra-class variance - it attempts to set a threshold such that all the pixels within each class (background and foreground) have the most similar values possible.
+This automatically calculates and applies a single threshold for the whole image.
+This threshold minimises the intra-class variance - it attempts to set a threshold such that all the pixels within each class (background and foreground) have the most similar values possible.

 [Otsu]: https://en.wikipedia.org/wiki/Otsu%27s_method